OneProudDad/tools/README.md

 # Change Log

+## 0.2.0
+Adding the about page and an empty page for base64 helpers.

 ## 0.1.1
 Adjusting file naming and moving the app code into an app folder - additionally moving the index.css to that app folder and renaming it to base.css